cfangmeier/tuijam/README.md

     - `delete` remove selected song from queue
   - In input window,
     - Type search query and press enter.
 Results are shown in search window.
+    - Enter an empty query to view the suggested "Listen Now" stations and albums.

 # Thanks